Jax Jr. Cinema

 No one has favorited this theater yet

 The Jax Jr. Cinema is the third theatre to occupy this site.
 The two previous theatres, both named the Premier Theatre (see listing on Cinema Treasures) both succumbed to fire, the last being in 1949.

 After losing two theatres to fires, Jack Eames was determined to build a “fireproof” structure.
 Construction began on the Jax Jr. Cinema building in 1950, and was completed in 1951.
-Designed by W. Chester Browne Associates, it’s integral stainless steel ticket booth and blonde entry doors typify the theatre’s Streamline Moderne style.
+It was designed by W. Chester Browne Associates, it’s integral stainless steel ticket booth and blonde entry doors typify the theatre’s Streamline Moderne style.
 Its 900 seats were located all on a single floor.

 In 1975, the Jax Jr. Cinema hosted the world premiere of “Two” — later titled “Captive”.
 It had been filmed on location in Littleton.
 In 1982, the Jax Jr. closed briefly with its beautiful marquee showing the signage: “We’re Having Twins”.
 After re-opening the newly twinned theatre boasted two screens with just under 300 seats in each auditorium.